-I am convinced that my unshakable belief in the basics of selling insurance was the number one factor that enabled me to enjoy a reasonable level of success as specialist risk insurance Adviser.
-Space does not allow me the opportunity of sharing with you all the basics that I gathered over a 40 year career, but to mention just a few:
+I am convinced that my unshakable belief in the basics of selling insurance was the number one factor that enabled me to enjoy a reasonable level of success as a specialist risk insurance Adviser.
+Space does not allow me the opportunity of sharing with you all the basics that I gathered over a 40-year career, but to mention just a few:

 1. “Selling is 95% people knowledge and 5% product and technical knowledge, with the rider you had better know 100% of the 5%!”
 John Savage

 Sadly, over the last 10-15 years, I have found that with new financial advisers entering our industry, the reverse is the norm, i.e. their training has included an inordinate amount of time on product and technical knowledge and very little time on communication skills.
 We may be in the financial services industry, but we are in the people business!